Massage Therapy: Must-Know Career Facts

 In considering a career as a Registered Massage Therapist, choosing the right school is one of the most important decisions to make.

-Limited enrollment and direct interaction with instructors ensures you will receive individual attention in Trillium College’s dynamic Massage Therapy diploma program.
-Importantly, students gain valuable professional experience working in Trillium College’s public student clinic, as well as at community-based outreach events.
+With this in mind, limited enrollment and direct interaction with instructors ensures you will receive individual attention in Trillium College’s dynamic Massage Therapy diploma program.
+Consequently, students gain valuable professional experience working in Trillium College’s public student clinic, as well as at community-based outreach events.

 Find out more

-At Trillium College, our Massage Therapy diploma program introduces you to a variety of Swedish soft tissue manipulation techniques.
-You will develop all the knowledge and skills to assess clients’ needs and develop treatment plans.
+At Trillium College, our Massage Therapy diploma program introduces you to a variety of Swedish soft tissue and manipulation techniques.
+Additionally, this program will provide you with in-depth knowledge of human anatomy and will allow you the options to offer both relaxing massage therapy or address musculature and conditions.
+As a result, you will develop all the knowledge and skills to assess clients’ needs and develop treatment plans.